 2Ch 12:3 With twelve hundred chariots, and threescore thousand horsemen: and the people were without number that came with him out of Egypt; the Lubims, the Sukkiims, and the Ethiopians.

 2Ch 12:4 And he took the fenced cities which pertained to Judah, and came to Jerusalem.

 2Ch 12:5 Then came Shemaiah the prophet to Rehoboam, and to the princes of Judah, that were gathered together to Jerusalem because of Shishak, and said unto them, Thus saith the LORD, Ye have forsaken me, and therefore have I also left you in the hand of Shishak.

-Our escape and repentance from such evil will be brought about using the wicked nations within us.
 We saw the Egyptian king, Shishak, in Part 1 of this series as he hosted Jeroboam when he fled from Solomon’s wrath.
 This king is our worldliness, the mindset and spirit we are struggling with and separating from after we come into the truth.

 2Co 6:17 Wherefore come out from among them, and be ye separate, saith the Lord, and touch not the unclean thing; and I will receive you,

 Shishak coming to conquer the kingdom for a season is part of all things the Lord is working (Eph 1:11) and is the Lord causing us to err from His ways (Isa 63:17).
 Yes, even our worldliness and getting engaged with the world (1Joh 2:15) is His work in us (Php 2:13).